deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 The convention for `mkey` value assignment is to sequential ordering when there are no reserved bits.
 The `mkey` following a reserved bit is the bit position in the report of the start of the value.
 The `R[lo:hi]` notation will reference the attestation report byte slice from offset `lo` inclusive to `hi` exclusive.
-The `leuint(slice)` function translates a byte string in little endian to its `uint` representation.
+The `leuintN` type is another name for a byte string, but with the interpretation that it represents an unsigned integer with `N` bit width.

 **mkey 0**: VERSION.
 Expressed as `&(raw-value: 4): tagged-leuint32`.